sustrik/libdill/tutorial-protocol.md

 }
 ```

 Function `hmake()` does the trick.
 You pass it a virtual function table and it returns a handle.
 When the standard function like `hclose()` is called on the handle libdill will forward the call to the corresponding virtual function, in this particular case to `quux_hclose()`.
 The interesting part is that the first argument to the virtual function is no longer the handle but rather pointer to the virtual function table.
-And given that virtual function table is a member of `struct quux` it's easy to convert it to the pointer to the quux object:
+And given that virtual function table is a member of `struct quux` it's easy to convert it to the pointer to the quux object itself. `quux_hclose()` virtual function will deallocate the quux object:

 ```c
 static void quux_hclose(struct hvfs *hvfs) {